benjaminlread/benjaminlread/research/research.md

 ### Articles, book chapters, and more from this project:

++ "A Gateway into Local Politics for Women and Youth?
+Taiwan's Neighborhood and Village Elections" (with Hsi Dai Lin), in progress
 + "Neighborhood Politics in Taipei: Democracy at the Most Local Level," in Ashley Esarey and Ryan Dunch, eds., <u>Taiwan in Dynamic Transition: Nation-Building, Globalization, and Democracy</u>, University of Washington Press, in press
 + "China–Taiwan Comparisons: Still Promising Though Not 'Ideal'," <u>Harvard Workshop on Chinese Politics</u>, February 23, 2018 [[pdf](http://cnpoliticsworkinggroup.org/wp-content/uploads/2018/02/Ben-Read_China-Taiwan-Comparisons.pdf)] [[all papers](http://cnpoliticsworkinggroup.org/index.php/harvard-workshop-memos/)]
 + Graphs depicting various aspects of the [politics of Taiwan](../graphics/politics_in_taiwan.html)